ratehub/openfaas-deploy-action/README.md

         CUSTOM_TEMPLATE_URL: ${{ secrets.CustomTemplateURL }}
 ```
 - This file will need to be in every branch you want to run the action on.
-- You can add additional branches if you so desire, but keep in mind that branches named anything other than master or staging-deploy will use the OpenFaaS deployment specified in the secrets marked as DEV.
+- You can add additional branches if you so desire, but keep in mind that branches named anything other than `master` or `staging-deploy` will use the OpenFaaS deployment specified in the secrets marked as DEV.

 ## Usage
 - To trigger the action, simply push to one of the branches listed in the workflow file.
 - If you used folder structure #2, as described in the "Requirements" section above, the action will only look at the changes since the last commit to decide what files have changed and need re-deploying.
 So if you push multiple commits at once, the action will ignore all but the last commit.
 For this reason, squashing commits is recommended.
+- If you add branches other than `master` and `staging-deploy` to the workflow file, the action will deploy changes on the additional branches to the environment based on the environment variables marked DEV.